anTuni/NomadCoin/summary/GOLANG.md

 Get all blocks using loop and func getting a block with initial value of blockchain's NewestHash start looping to find all blocks

+## 8.8 recap Chapter 8 Database

+Implement persistence of Blockchain with database

+Save Block and state of Chain on Database ( bucket of Bolt DB)

+Restoring from Database's bytes data